risk-first/website/estimating/Fractals.md

 ]);

 </script>

-## Competition
+## Continuous Refinement

-Let's consider the competition for a second.
-Because of the iPhone's huge success, it didn't take long for competitors to catch on.
-Their job was easier, since they had a _target to aim at_: hitting the same _area of consumer value_ that the iPhone did, except with their own hardware.

-Meanwhile, Apple would be iterating, expanding the perimeter's complexity, and trying to capture more value for their customers.
-To sustain a competitive edge, there would need to be _areas of value_ that the iPhone covered that their less-evolved rivals didn't cover.

-Successive iterations brought the App-Store, front-and-rear cameras, touch, bluetooth, WiFi and so on.

-## Iteration With Components

-If your problem doesn't have a defined end-goal, there is simply no way of estimating how long it will take to get there.
-And, if (like the Koch snowflake) your solution will _never_ be perfect, then the only way out is to _iterate_.
+If your problem doesn't have an exact, defined end-goal, there is simply no way of estimating how long it will take to get there.
+And, if (like the Koch Snowflake) your solution will _never_ be perfect, then the only way out is _continuous refinement_.

-As we discussed in [Journeys](), your best bet is to try and colonise the area of value _as fast as possible_ by using as much readily available software as possible.
+Your best bet is to try and colonise the area of value _as fast as possible_ by using as much readily available software as possible.

 -- diagram of this